• Meet Bruce

 That dedication to public service grew, and in 2010, he was elected to the Arkansas House of Representatives.
 In 2012, Bruce was elected by his peers as the House Minority Leader, and in 2013 he became the first Republican House Majority Leader since Reconstruction.
 In the Arkansas legislature, Bruce championed conservative principles: lower taxes, limited government, and strong family values.

 When the 4th Congressional District seat opened up in late 2013, Bruce was encouraged to take his conservative leadership to Congress.
 He won single-handedly, defeating both primary and general election opponents.
-In Washington, Congressman Westerman currently serves on the Transportation and Infrastructure Committee and the Natural Resources Committee, and is the Ranking Member of the Water Resources and Environment Subcommittee.
+In Washington, Congressman Westerman currently serves as Chairman of the House Natural Resources Committee, and is on the House Transportation Committee.

 What's Happening Now